ericpriceco/ericpriceco.github.io/_posts/2015-08-10-rails-paperclip-s3.md

 You could setup a production section in this file here as well, but I'm going to set that up a little differently with Heroku.

 VERY IMPORTANT!!
-Add the 'aws.yml' file to '.gitignore' to prevent anyone from see your access keys after pushing these changes.
+Add the 'aws.yml' file to '.gitignore' to prevent anyone from seeing your access keys after pushing these changes.

 .gitignore